 Where the design community meets.

-Working remotely Senior Designer Joined about 3 years ago
+Working remotely Senior Designer Joined over 3 years ago

 GOOD hasn't posted any stories yet.

 "went back to white mode after less than 5 minutes" - this might be an issue here, give it time ;) Like all new UI, it gets time to get used to.

 There are some "shitty things" like the border, etc. but don't forget this needs to be balanced for everyone and there are lots of constraints (age - young/old, physical state - good/bad eyes, conditions - indoor/outdoor, better/worst screens, accessibility etc.), it's not only for a designer's eyes :) If this would be done like dribble shot, it would fail.